Mobile Web Testing – 3 Approaches That Will Make Your Life Easy

 The world isn’t new to the mobile-first approach.
-Call it convenience or anything else — people are consuming content on their mobile phones more than their desktops and this will only increase in the near future.
+Call it convenience or anything else — people consume content on their mobile phones more than on their desktops, which will only increase shortly.
 According to Statista, at least 50% of global online traffic is driven by mobile users.
+The mobile web will become the future of digital marketing.
+That being said, your website and app must look perfect across all major platforms.
+That’s where Mobile Web Testing takes place, keeping the website and app bug-free.

 What Is Mobile Web Testing?